We are currently accepting applications for this position.

 Methods and techniques used to effectively manage and contain legal expenses and costs

-Business practices and legal aspects of corporate governance, academic affairs, student affairs, financial management, facilities management, business management, and human resources
+Business practices and legal aspects of corporate governance, academic affairs, student affairs, financial management, facilities management, business management, information technology, and human resources

 Capabilities of computer systems and applications applicable to assigned areas of responsibility

 Provisions of federal, state, and local legislation, statutes, codes, procedures and court decisions related to community college education and operations

 Mission, goals, organization, and key personnel of the District